 Origins of the NoSQL approach

-- They do not require fixed table schemas
+- Do not require fixed table schemas

-- They usually do not support join operations
+- Usually do not support join operations

-- They may not give full ACID guarantees
+- May not give full ACID guarantees

 Today it is used by major internet companies, such as Google, Amazon, Twitter and Facebook which had problems dealing with data that the traditional RDBMS solutions could not cope with.